dentolos19/AniListNet/README.md

 using AniListNet.Objects;
 using AniListNet.Parameters;

-// simple class that fulfils all your needs var client = new AniClient();
+// a simple class that fulfils all your needs var client = new AniClient();

-// simple authentication with AniList await client.TryAuthenticateAsync("<AUTH_TOKEN>");
+// easy authentication with AniList var isAuthenticated = await client.TryAuthenticateAsync("<AUTH_TOKEN>");
+if (!isAuthenticated)
+  throw new Exception("Unable to authenticate with AniList.");

 var results = await client.SearchMediaAsync(new SearchMediaFilter
 {